-Acquisitions
+Acquisitions & Investments

-In October of 2019, the Company entered into an agreement to invest \$25.0 million in the acquisition of a minority interest in Intelligent Wellhead Systems Inc. ("IWS").
-IWS is a privately-owned oil and gas technology and service company that provides engineered controls, data acquisition and software to automate workflows and processes at live well operations in the completions segment of the oil and gas industry.
-The transaction consisted of an initial cash payment of \$10.0 million in 2019, plus \$15.0 million payable in three separate \$5.0 million put options, exercisable at the discretion of IWS for a period of up to three years to fund ongoing growth requirements.
+The transaction to acquire IWS in 2019 consisted of an initial cash payment of \$10.0 million in 2019, plus \$15.0 million payable in three separate \$5.0 million put options, exercisable at the discretion of IWS for a period of up to three years to fund ongoing growth requirements.
 In 2021, IWS exercised the remaining two put options totalling \$10.0 million.
 Also in 2021, Pason increased its minority investment in IWS and acquired a portion of outstanding common shares for total cash consideration of \$7.1 million.